 European Cooperation is an international, cross-disciplinary, scholarly, peer-reviewed and open access (QOAM, DOAJ) journal of economics and management with quarterly (January, April, July, October) publication frequency.

 The journal was founded in 2015 by Consilium Sp. z o.o.
 (Warsaw, Poland).

 The journal is practicing a policy of open access to published content supporting the principles of the free flow of scientific information and global knowledge exchange for the common social progress.

-The aim is to highlight the Collection research papers of the scientists who aim to study the problems of:
+The aim is to highlight research papers of the scientists who aim to study the problems of: